redtomato0129/Bubble-Plugin-Paystack/README.md

 ### Building workflows using events and states

-After configuring the *Pay Button*, you can use the component’s events and states to control the experience and what happens after the button is clicked.
+After configuring the *Paystack Button*, you can use the component’s events and states to control the experience and what happens after the button is clicked.

 An event can be used as a trigger that starts a workflow, and there are four different events you can listen for on the component.
 The events are;

-- When a Pay Button checkout is loaded
+- When a Paystack Button checkout is loaded
-- When a Pay Button transaction is successful
+- When a Paystack Button transaction is successful
-- When a Pay Button checkout is closed
+- When a Paystack Button checkout is closed
-- When a Pay Button checkout fails to load
+- When a Paystack Button checkout fails to load

 The component also exposes states with parameters related to the transaction created by the button.